swaptacular/swpt_accounts/protocol.rst

 status_flags : int32
    Account status bit-flags.
 Different server implementations may use these flags for different purposes.
 The lowest 16 bits are reserved.
-Bit ``0`` has the meaning "inactive account", indicating that the account can not participate in incoming or outgoing transfers.
+Bit ``0`` has the meaning "unreachable account", indicating that the account can not receive incoming transfers.

 last_config_ts : date-time
    MUST contain the value of the ``ts`` field in the latest applied